 Become a member (and owner) by completing a brief membership form at the Amherst FCU office, 6470 Main Street, Suite 5, Amherst NY 14221.
 All you need is your photo ID & $6.00!
 Be sure to bring your most recent pay stubs to accompany your loan application.

-An AFCU ATM is conveniently available at Daemen College in the Lobby of the Campus Athletics center near Lumsden Gym.
+An AFCU ATM is conveniently available at Daemen University in the Lobby of the Campus Athletics center near Lumsden Gym.

 Lakeshore Savings Bank